 January 2020 Chapter Meeting: TUESDAY, January 28 at 7:00 pm Program Title: Uncovering the hidden world of a secretive seabird Description: The Marbled Murrelet is a threatened seabird that nests in Oregon forest, up to 50 miles inland.
 This seabird species has long challenged both scientists and land managers alike with its unique life history [...]

 The Conservation Column By Pepper Trail The Most Extensive Study Yet on Birds and Climate Change In October, the National Audubon Society released the most detailed analysis ever done on the likely effects of climate change on North American birds.
 The “Survival by Degrees” report uses a huge dataset of bird occurrence records – from [...]

 The Conservation Column By Pepper Trail October’s column is from the National Audubon Society, and covers a major new analysis of North American bird populations.
 The study, just released, confirms what long-time birders know: bird populations are in steep decline in virtually every habitat and every part of the country.
 Time to redouble our efforts! [...]

 OCTOBER Program Tuesday, October 22 at 7:00 pm “MONARCHS AND MILKWEED” Presented by Stephanie Hazen Stephanie Hazen moved to Salem, Oregon in 1977 soon after graduating from Colorado State University School of Veterinary Medicine.
 In Salem she owned and operated a small animal/exotics veterinary hospital until retiring in 2011.
 Both Stephanie and her husband Ray [...]

-RVAS Conservation Chair Pepper Trail is featured in the January issue of National Geographic.
-The article details his job at the U.S. Fish and Wildlife Forensic Lab in Ashland, Oregon.
-This issue kicks off the magazine's "National Year of the Bird."
+RVAS Conservation Chair Pepper Trail is featured in this USFWS web article.
+The article details his job at the U.S. Fish and Wildlife Forensic Lab in Ashland, Oregon, and how he ended up there.
 Way to go Pepper!